 What exactly should you say in your letter of resignation?
 Here’s a basic outline:

-- Here are some sample resignation letters to inspire you.
+Here are some resignation letter samples to inspire you.